TheOpenAssets/TOA-Server-Mantle/API_DOCUMENTATION.md

 ---

-### 3. Get My Assets (Originator)
+### 4. Get My Assets (Originator - Legacy)

 Retrieves all assets uploaded by the authenticated originator.
+This is a legacy endpoint, prefer using `GET /assets` instead.

 **Endpoint:** `GET /assets/originator/my-assets`